Students for Justice in Palestine: DePaul University

 In November 2010, SJP at DePaul University began a campaign to have Sabra brand hummus removed from the university.
 The parent company of Sabra is the Strauss Group, an Israeli food company that supports two Israeli brigades, the Givati Brigade and the Golani Brigade.
 The university initially agreed, but reversed its stance a few days later by reinstating Sabra hummus in the dining halls.
 The university spokeswoman said, "in this instance the sale of Sabra hummus was temporarily suspended, by mistake, prior to review by the Fair Business Practices Committee.
 We have reinstated sales to correct that error by staff personnel."

 In May 2011, the DePaul SJP presented a referendum to the Student Government on Sabra.
-The result was 1,127 in favor, 332 against and 8 extraneous write-ins.
+The result was 1,127 in favor, 332 against, and 8 extraneous write-ins.
 The number of votes were 32 short of the 1,500 needed for the referendum to be valid.

 Stanford University

-Stanford's BDS (Boycott, Divestment and Sanctions) defeat was notably followed by two quick BDS victories at University of California, Riverside and University of California, San Diego.
+Stanford's BDS (Boycott, Divestment and Sanctions) defeat was notably followed by two quick BDS victories at University of California, Riverside, and University of California, San Diego.
 On March 8, 2013, substantial campaigning by SJP at University of California, Riverside (UCR) produced a victory when the Senate voted 11–5 to endorse BDS and divest from Caterpillar and Hewlett Packard.
 The vote in support of BDS at UCR was large enough to avoid a veto by the undergraduate student body president who opposed the resolution.

-Criticism and controversies

-Criticism from Zionist organizations

-Zionist organizations have charged that the SJP promotes antisemitism, and the Anti-Defamation League, a pro-Israel civil-rights law organization, maintains a page on SJP that lists episodes of what they call "Harassment of Student Groups" by its chapters and members.